News / Analysis

-Bitcoin soared past the 9400 resistance level overnight to peak at 9542 before settling just above 9500 as Coindesk reports a class suit against YouTube for failing to remove Bitcoin scams using the names and likeness of the plaintiffs, who include Apple co-founder Steve Wozniak, Bill Gates, Elon Musk and Michael Dell.
+Bitcoin soared past the 9400 The price level that traders believe represents the highest value an asset will reach before reversi... level overnight to peak at 9542 before settling just above 9500 as Coindesk reports a class suit against YouTube for failing to remove Bitcoin scams using the names and likeness of the plaintiffs, who include Apple co-founder Steve Wozniak, Bill Gates, Elon Musk and Michael Dell.

 Whereas Twitter removed the offending accounts almost immediately, the suit claims, YouTube continues unapologetically hosting, promoting, and directly profiting from similar scams.”

 Tesla yesterday added 4.4% in after-hours trading after posting a 50 cent EPS despite a 4.9% drop in revenues YoY.
 This 4th consecutive profit report lines the company up for inclusion in the S&P500 index.